qgis/QGIS-Website/content/resources/installation-guide/index.md

 See: - https://openbsd.app/?search=qgis # for -stable OpenBSD - https://openbsd.app/?search=qgis&current=on # for -current OpenBSD

-# Android
+# Legacy Android

-An old and deprecated not touch optimised release of QGIS for Android can be found on the google play store.
+An old and deprecated, non-touch-optimised release of QGIS for Android can be found on the google play store.

 https://play.google.com/store/apps/details?id=org.qgis.qgis